 From the moment you join Rolls-Royce, you'll be a valuable member of the team and we'll make sure your work is well-rewarded.

-Throughout your Apprenticeship, you’ll study towards a Project Management Degree accredited to Lancaster University.
-You will also achieve an NVQ diploma in Project Management
+Throughout your Higher Apprenticeship, you’ll study towards a Project Management Degree accredited to Lancaster University, and an NVQ diploma in Project Management.

 All our apprentices go on our Outward Bound Professional Programme to help develop some of the other important skills you'll need at Rolls-Royce.
 Through exciting, fast-paced activities outdoors and in the classroom you'll improve your teamwork, self-confidence and communication skills.
 You'll push yourself in new and different ways.
 And your experiences mean you'll come back to work an even stronger member of our team.